Concierge Wealth Services

 8) Not a Product Menu

 Owning many line items isn’t diversification if they hinge on the same narrative.
-What matters is how exposures interact under stress and whether the portfolio keeps optionality when it matters.
+What matters is how exposures interact under stress and whether the portfolio keeps optionality when it matters most.

 9) Not a Prediction Engine

 Diversification is built to accommodate surprise, not outguess it.
-It’s a design that manages path risk—sequence effects, liquidity windows, and regime shifts—so compounding continues.
+It’s a design that manages path risk—sequence effects, liquidity windows, and regime shifts—so compounding can continue.

 Where Our Concierge Model Fits